N0-C0M/Serenada/serenada_prd.md

 - Host remains in the call

 ### 5.7 Rejoining behavior
-- Rooms are persistent for a limited time
+- Room sessions are ephemeral; room IDs remain valid for rejoin
 - Reopening the same link:
   - Rejoins the room
   - Starts a new session if no one is connected